gameraccoon/sparse_set_container/README.md

   - per each `2^(sizeof(usize)*8)` removals the memory consumption will also grow by `2*sizeof(usize)`
     - (e.g. 16 bytes per 18446744073709551616 elements removed on 64-bit systems)
 - Many Vec operations are not supported (create an [issue on github](https://github.com/gameraccoon/sparse_set_container/issues) if you want to request one)

-### When it is useful

-If you want to have a Vec of your elements but also want to store indexes to it in a safe way.
-E.g. you have a list of elements in UI that the user can add and remove, but you want to refer to the elements from that list from somewhere else.

 ### Examples